Comfort women: Outline

 Under the strain of the war effort, the military became unable to provide enough supplies to Japanese units; in response, the units made up the difference by demanding or looting supplies from the locals.
 The military often directly demanded that local leaders procure women for the brothels along the front lines, especially in the countryside where middlemen were rare.
 When the locals were considered hostile in China, Japanese soldiers carried out the "Three Alls policy" ("kill all, burn all, loot all") which included indiscriminately kidnapping and raping local civilians.

+Chen Lifei, Su Zhiliang and Qiu Peipei trace the predecessor of the comfort women system to the brothels of ethnic Japanese prostitutes in Shanghai in the Qing dynasty during the 1880s, with 800 Japanese prostitutes in Shanghai in 1882, and the civilian owned Japanese brothels of Shanghai were not closed until June 1929, and replaced with Japanese barmaids and then the first Japanesen navy owned comfort stations were established with Japanese prostitutes in 1932 after the January 28 incident.

 Later archives

+The Tokyo war crimes trials did not address the enslavement of women for sex by the Japanese army, given that rape was not viewed as a war crime.
 On April 17, 2007, Yoshiaki Yoshimi and Hirofumi Hayashi announced the discovery of seven official documents in the archives of the Tokyo Trials, suggesting that Imperial military forces – such as the Tokkeitai (Naval military police) – forced women whose fathers attacked the Kenpeitai (Japanese Army military police) to work in front-line brothels in China, Indochina, and Indonesia.
 These documents were initially made public at the war crimes trial.
 In one of these, a lieutenant is quoted as confessing to having organized a brothel and having used it himself.
 Another source refers to Tokkeitai members having arrested women on the streets and putting them in brothels after enforced medical examinations.

 On May 12, 2007, journalist Taichiro Kajimura announced the discovery of 30 Dutch government documents submitted to the Tokyo tribunal as evidence of a forced mass prostitution incident in 1944 in Magelang.

 The South Korean government designated Bae Jeong-ja as a pro-Japanese collaborator (chinilpa) in September 2007 for recruiting comfort women.

 In 2014, China produced almost 90 documents from the archives of the Kwantung Army on the issue.
 According to China, the documents provide ironclad proof that the Japanese military forced Asian women to work in front-line brothels before and during World War II.

 In June 2014, more official documents were made public from the government of Japan's archives, documenting sexual violence and women forced into sexual slavery, committed by Imperial Japanese soldiers in French Indochina and Indonesia.